 Launched in April, the Hypertension Canada Professional Certification Program’s (HC-PCP) aims to give pharmacists a comprehensive approach to implementing the Hypertension Canada Guidelines into their practices and get them comfortable in treating high blood pressure using appropriate medications.

 The origins of the program can be traced back to 2015 when Tsuyuki co-authored a research article about the cost-effectivenss of pharmacists in hypertension management.
-It was based on the 2015 Alberta Clinical Trial in Optimizing Hypertension (RxACTION), funded in part by the Canadian Foundation for Pharmacy.
-What they found was an opportunity to improve not only medical outcomes but economic ones as well.
+It was based on the 2015 Alberta Clinical Trial in Optimizing Hypertension (RxACTION), funded in part by the

 “Pharmacists know drugs better than anyone else and they see patients eight times more frequently than people see their physicians,” says Tsuyuki, noting that if pharmacists helped just 50 per cent of people better manage their high blood pressure, it could save the Canadian economy $15.7 billion.
 “Most health interventions cost something and you get something out of it but with this you save money and you get better health outcomes.”